 Selling your business is the process of putting your business up for sale by an owner or owners.
 Just as you needed a plan to get into business, you’ll need a plan to get out of it.

 WHY are you selling your business?

-Selling your business is a very emotional decision.
-It is very important that you have thought this through.
-Remember that the first question a prospective buyer is going to ask is why are you selling?
+Selling your business is a very emotional decision, and you must have thought this through.
+Remember that the first question a prospective buyer is going to ask is, why are you selling?

 - Do you want to sell everything?